Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 The code to obtain the .txt that contains the links to each paper is called 'link.py'

-For executing the 'link.py' file:
+For executing the 'link.py' file, inside the '2ndAssigment' directory, run:
 ```bash
   python link.py
 ```

 As an output you'll get a .txt file that'll contain the link found in each pdf.

+You'll find all of the prior outputs in a directory inside '2ndAssigment' called 'output_files'.

 # How to execute this project with docker